Elsinor1/travelAI/README.md

 #### How to run the application:

-In order to run this application you need to setup the environment variable for Amadeus API.
-You can use my test setup:
+In order to run this application you need access APIs therefore you need to setup all environment variables in .env file.

-AMADEUS_CLIENT_ID=SGVrXP6enprnQv4OU8K9mgo0EVUKMmzs

-AMADEUS_CLIENT_SECRET=O4DORD8RgfrTkCP5

 Furthermore it is necessary to use my sqlite DB for autocomplete to work properly.